xXAbood/enetproxy/README.md

 * Automatically resolve invisible moderator names if they are in same world
 * Kill players with wrench
 * /legal command to clear malpractice without owning legal briefs
+* More commands which you can find in the changelog
 * Has a PoC /name name command to call OnNameChanged function for local client.
 * Has a PoC OnSpawn modifier which appends netid to each players' name, and gives you unlim zoom
 * Can both intercept outgoing and incoming packets